keskival/embodied-emulated-personas/README.md

 The goal is to get a proof-of-concept done, nothing too fancy.
 For this, we can leverage simple Farama Gymnasium environments: https://gymnasium.farama.org/

+The proof-of-concept will demonstrate:
+- A neural agent learning common sense based embodied tasks from chatbot demonstrations.
+- It demonstrates that an LLM chatbot prompt-induced emulated persona can be "extracted" out of the auto-regressive text prediction substrate and deployed into an embodiment.

 Requirements for the embodiment:
 - Needs to have at least one proper sense which can be projected to a textual description.
 - Needs to have an action space which can be controlled by text.